UPDATED at 10:17 A.M. EDT on 2018-06-28

-But political activist and writer Than Soe Naing said the international community would rather see those responsible for the violence against Rohingya civilians brought before the International Criminal Court (ICC).
+But political analyst and writer Than Soe Naing said the international community would rather see those responsible for the violence against Rohingya civilians brought before the International Criminal Court (ICC).

 “I don’t think this action against the two top generals is the one that international community wants,” he said.
 “It wants to prosecute the very top generals, including the commander-in-chief Senior General Min Aung Hlaing, at the ICC.”

 The European Union and Canada on Monday imposed sanctions on senior military officials in Myanmar deemed responsible for human rights violations against the Rohingya in Rakhine, where the brutal military campaign last year forced nearly 700,000 to flee to Bangladesh.

 The E.U. froze the assets of the seven Myanmar army, border guard, and police officials and banned them from traveling to the bloc.